 For Wave 1 taxpayers entering MTD in April 2026, here's every deadline in that first year:

 Your last Self Assessment return (for the 2025/26 tax year) is still due on 31 January 2027 as normal.
-MTD begins with the 2026/27 tax year for Wave 1 — you're not doing both simultaneously.
+MTD begins with the 2026/27 tax year for Wave 1, so you're not doing both simultaneously.

 The biggest practical change under MTD is the need to keep your records updated throughout the year, not just at year-end.
 Quarterly submissions are much easier when your bookkeeping is already current.